ropenscilabs/qcoder/README.md

 ## Motivation

 The motivation stems from the need for a free, open source option for analyzing textual qualitative data.
-Qualitative data refers to text from interview transcripts, observation notes, memos, and primary source/archival documents.
+Textual qualitative data refers to text from interview transcripts, observation notes, memos, jottings and primary source/archival documents.

 Qualitative data analysis (QDA) processes, particularly those developed by Corbin and Strauss  (2014), Miles, Huberman, and Saldana (2013), and Glaser and Strauss (2017), can be thought of as layering interpretation onto the text.
 The researcher starts with open coding, meaning that she is free to tag snippets of text with whatever descriptions she deems appropriate.
 For instance, if the researcher is coding observation notes and senses that conversations between two individuals will be relevant to the research questions, she might tag the instances in which the two individuals speak with the code "conversation."
 In the next round of coding, she might classify what the participants discuss with a finer tag, like "conversation_package" if they were talking about creating packages in R.  In another round, she might get even more specific with codes such as "conversation_package_nomoney" if a participant discussed not having money to create a package in R. Later rounds involve conflating codes that might mean the same thing, relating codes to one another (often by documenting their meanings in a similar way to software documentation), and eliminating codes that no longer make sense.